32E Civil Engineer

 | USAFA | Degree on graduation | Standard academy limits | Assignment at graduation |

 Engineering, architecture, environmental science, construction management, and related STEM degrees are especially natural fits, even when the Air Force does not list a single mandatory major for every billet.
+Civil, structural, mechanical, electrical, and environmental engineering degrees all translate directly into the work a 32E officer does from the first assignment forward.

 Screening And Competitive Factors